fiddyspence/puppet-mconotify/README.md

 Prerequisites:
 * :collective - this variable determines which collective will be addressed (default: nil)
 * :delimiter - this variable customises the delimiter used when splitting the tag(default: '--')
+* :classdelimiter - this variable customises the delimiter used when splitting class namespaces (no default)

 Pre-requisites: